Edrzapi/IOSTDD/README.md

 ## Purpose

 IOSTDD is designed to accompany tutorials and learning sessions on iOS development, clean architecture, and test-driven practices.
-It mirrors the Android version feature-for-feature, providing a consistent cross-platform teaching experience.